-1. A count of 3 strikes is an out.
-Foul balls are strikes, if you have kicked 3 foul balls you have one more kick (courtesy kick), if its foul then the kicker is considered out.
-If you kick 2 fouls, then the pitcher pitches a strike, that's your 3rd strike, and you are out.
-If you kick one foul, the pitcher pitches a strike, and on your third kick you kick a foul that is 3 strikes, but you have a courtesy kick.
-If you kick one foul, the pitcher pitches a strike you are out.
-If you kick the pitcher pitches a strike you have 2 strikes against you, your third attempt needs to be a foul ball to get your courtesy kick, you cannot receive a strike and have the opportunity to kick again.

-- 2. A strike is a pitch that is not kicked and is not called a ball and where any part of the ball enters the strike zone herein.
+- next kick attempt will be a courtesy kick. - d.
+If you kick one foul, the pitcher pitches a strike, then on your third kick the pitcher pitches a strike you are out. - e.
+If you have 2 strikes against you, your third attempt needs to be a foul ball to get your courtesy kick, you cannot receive a strike and have the opportunity to kick again. - 2.
+A strike is a pitch that is not kicked and is not called a ball and where any part of the ball enters the strike zone herein.
 "Any part of the pitched ball" means that even the slightest amount of the ball entering the strike zone as defined by Rule I-6, Strike Zone. - a.
 For a pitch to qualify as a strike, the ball must bounce twice.
 However, the second bounce can be on the ground portion of the strike zone (i.e., the rectangular area containing the home plate and 1 foot on the left and right side of the Base). - 3.
 A strike is also an attempted kick missed by the kicker inside or outside of the strike zone.